omeka/classic-enduser/docs/Content/Tags.md

 -   Enter changes you would like to make in the field.
 -   Hit Enter and your tag is saved with its new name.

 When editing, you cannot use an existing tag.
-So, for example if you have 5 tags for "banana" and two for "bananana", you cannot change the misspelled tag to the right spelling.
-You would need to go into the items with the tag you want to remove, add the tag you prefer, and then delete (see below) the tag with the misspelling.
+For example, if you have 5 items tagged with "banana" and 2 items tagged with "bananana", you cannot edit the misspelled tag to the correct spelling.
+You would need to edit the items with the tag you want to remove, adding the desired tag and deleting the undesired tag.
+You can use the batch-edit function to add tags to items but not to delete tags.

 Delete a Tag
 -----------------------------------------------------------------